godatadriven/ddsw-2018-dsp-workshop/README.md

 ## Hackathon

 In the hackathon we will apply Digital Signal Processing methods to audio sigals.
-Provided is a handful of audio samples and associated metadata of the speakers.
+Provided is a handful of speech samples and associated metadata of the speakers.
 Based on that, we'll try to recognize the speaker's identity/gender/age/etc using machine learning.
 See `hackathon/hackathon.ipynb` for the assignment; or a couple of my implementations in `hackathon/hackathon-answers.ipynb`.

 ## Lab notebooks